Enduranc3/Enduranc3/README.md

 ### Greetings
-I am a first-course student at Kyiv Polytechnic Institute.
+I am a first-course student at Igor Sikorsky Kyiv Polytechnic Institute.

 My goal is to become an experienced developer.